 A sea wall gives people a sense of safety and security.

-Sea walls often have a promenade on top of them which are popular with tourists.
+Sea walls often have promenades on top of them, which are popular with tourists.

 Economic

-Sea walls tend to have a long life-span and provide excellent defence where wave energy is large.
+Sea walls have a long lifespan and provide excellent defence where wave energy is large.

 Environmental